BertilBraun/Kleinanzeigen-Scraper/README.md

 python -m src
 ```

+Take a look at `data/example_export.xlsx` for an example of the exported data.

 ## Costs

 The cost for each offer is about 0.01€-0.02€.
 This is due to the fact that the added images are relatively expensive, as in they require a lot of tokens ([see here](https://platform.openai.com/docs/guides/vision)).

-There are currently about 50*25=1250 offers for windsurfing equipment on the Kleinanzeigen website in the whole of Germany.
-This would mean that the cost for scraping all of the offers would be about 12.5€-25€.
-In a 50km radius around Karlsruhe there are about 4*25=100 offers.
-This would mean that the cost for scraping all of the offers would be about 1€-2€.
+There are currently about $50 \cdot 25=1250$ offers for windsurfing equipment on the Kleinanzeigen website in the whole of Germany.
+This would mean that the cost for scraping all of the offers would be about $12.5€-25€$.
+In a 50km radius around Karlsruhe there are about $4 \cdot 25=100$ offers.
+This would mean that the cost for scraping all of the offers around Karlsruhe would be about $1€-2€$.

 We do not reevaluate the offers that we have already scraped.
 This means that the cost for scraping the offers will be directly proportional to the number of new offers that are added to the website since the last scraping.